cesko-digital/app/README.md

     code .
     ```

-    and start developing with:
+    install required node packages and start developing with:

     ```sh
+    yarn
     yarn start
     ```

-    This invokes `gatsby develop` which is used to start up development version of the webiste.

-    Your site is now running at `http://localhost:8000`.
+    This invokes `gatsby develop` which is used to start up development version of the webiste running at `http://localhost:8000`.

     Note: You'll also see a second link: `http://localhost:8000/___graphql`.
 This is a tool you can use to experiment with querying your data.